Print

 Notes

-Serving suggestion: It is not traditional at all, but I love these served with mascarpone and warm jam to dip.
+Serving suggestion: It's not traditional at all, but I love these served with mascarpone and warm jam to dip.

 Coating: You could swap the caster sugar for vanilla sugar for a delicious vanilla flavoured coating.